rodneyshupe/Cookbook/Recipes/Sauces/MustardJoeBeef.rst

    you start, the seeds will bounce around like money in a money cage.
 2. When the seeds stop bouncing around, slowly add the rest of the vinegar.
-When the blade stops spinning well and the mustard is thick, it’s ready.
+When the blade stops spinning well and the mustard is thick, it's ready.
 Transfer to a tightly capped jar and store in the fridge for up to a month.